 The Company provides medical, life insurance, disability, retirement and other similar benefits to executives and other employees.
 The Company intends these benefits to be generally competitive to help in the Company's efforts to recruit and retain talented executives.
-The Company's executives participate in these benefit programs on the same basis as all of the Company's other employees.
+Except as otherwise described below related to Mr. Dunaway's pension plan participation, the Company's executives participate in these benefit programs on the same basis as all of the Company's other employees.